 The Tonic shop is such a great place to escape and relax.
 There's always a warm welcome, a smiling face, a listening ear, and lots of opportunities to get involved.”

 Simon is our editor, copywriter and bid writer.
 He made our website and now maintains it.
 He also wrote our core content.
-When not sat at a computer, Simon is the cover facilitator for our guitar and bass workshops.

 “I will never forget the day I first discovered the true power of music when, aged 14, I was introduced to the classic Pink Floyd album Dark Side of the Moon.
 There were two tracks in particular that blew me away - Time and Us & Them.
 Never before had music moved me in this way.
 I experienced both an emotional and physical response.”